David-Koenen/All_Supported_Nd_Vectors_BMCIF/README.md

 # All_Supported_Nd_Vectors_BMCIF
-Determine all Supported Nondominated Vectors for Bi-objective minimum cost integer flow problems using decision-space and/or outcome space methods.
+Determine all Supported Nondominated Vectors for Bi-objective minimum cost integer flow problems using decision-space and/or outcome space methods presented in Paper..  by David Könen and Michael Stiglmayr.